 Time for Semiconductor Engineers to Look at System Solutions

 Low power consumption is the other challenge.
-One parameter is low power consumption of the IC itself, as it also needs to support temperatures defined by AEC-Q100 standard.
+One parameter is the low power consumption of the IC itself, as it also needs to support temperatures defined by the AEC-Q100 standard.
 Therefore, it is important to choose the appropriate semiconductor technologies.
 Another important design consideration is improving the system solution by enhancing the level of integration.
-With advanced know-how and technical capabilities, it becomes possible to reduce the amount of external components needed for calibration and communication, which saves space on top of the lowered power consumption.
+With advanced know-how and technical capabilities, it becomes possible to reduce the number of external components needed for calibration and communication, which saves space on top of the lowered power consumption.

-Renesas has taken these design challenges into account when developing its next generation automotive sensor signal conditioners (SSCs), the ZSSC4132.
+Renesas has taken these design challenges into account when developing its next-generation automotive sensor signal conditioners (SSCs), the ZSSC4132.
 These devices give system designers the confidence to select a solution that can provide accurate and reliable pressure and temperature measurements and robust data transmission to the (master) electronic control unit (ECU) of the host vehicle.

 Accurate and Reliable Measurements and Robust Data Transmission Features

 One of the key features of the ZSSC4132 SSC IC is to measure pressure and temperature values via sensing elements, which are critical for HVAC applications in PHEV and BEV vehicular platforms.
 The SSC also transmits data via a LIN interface (according to the LIN specification package 2.2A), and has backward compatibility down to LIN 1.3.
-The LIN interface enables transmission of sensor data as well as transmission of supplementary data.
-The ZSSC4132 is not only cost-effective, but also provides robust and reliable data connectivity between the HVAC system and an ECU, even in harsh vehicle environments.
+The LIN interface enables the transmission of sensor data as well as the transmission of supplementary data.
+The ZSSC4132 is not only cost-effective but also provides robust and reliable data connectivity between the HVAC system and an ECU, even in harsh vehicle environments.

 In addition to the operation in the vehicle, the ZSSC4132 lowers costs during production.
 This cost reduction occurs during end-of-life (EOL) calibration, which results in about 30% calibration time savings compared to competitive products.